LocalGovIMS/localgov-ims/docs/database-initialisation-and-seed-data.md

 </entityFramework>
 ```

-## Setting the environment
+## Setting the Environment

-The environment can be configured by setting the appSetting for "Environment" like so:
+The environment can be configured by setting the 'appSetting' for "Environment" like so:

 ```
 <appSettings>